-District Authorities (Bezirksverwaltungsbehörden)
+Regional and district Authorities (Landesbehörden und Bezirksverwaltungsbehörden)

-In general, the district authorities are responsible for the implementation of Parts I - III of the Radiation Protection Act, except where the Law explicitly provides that the Federal Ministry or the regional Governor are in charge.
+In general, the provincial authorities are responsible for the implementation of Parts I - III of the Radiation Protection Act, except where the Law explicitly provides that the Federal Ministry is in charge.
 The latter is the case for all facilities in the sense of this convention.
+The district authorities are the competent ones for the commercial operation (Gewerbebetrieb).

-They issue i.e. licenses for the handling of radioactive material.
+These authorities issue i.e. licenses for the handling of radioactive material.
 Each licensee is inspected by the competent authority on a regular basis.
-As a part of this inspection process, the records about the balance of radioactive material and of radioactive waste come under scrutiny.
+As a part of this inspection process, the records about the balance of radioactive material and radioactive waste are subject to critical scrutiny.